How to search the internet

 - Bing, Microsoft’s own search engine, is usually built into the Internet Explorer browser.

 - Originally called ‘Ask Jeeves’, it was renamed as Ask.com in 2005.
 It was then relaunched recently as Ask Jeeves... again!
 It responds to full questions rather than to keywords.

 - Yahoo! is also a popular search engine.

 Using a search engine

 Use the links above to access a search engine.
 Then all you have to do is enter keywords (or, in the case of Ask.com, a question) in the space provided – called the ‘search box’ – and click Search.
-See below for what Ask.com would look like in IE 11
+Please see below an example of the Google search engine, using Internet Explorer 11.

 A search engine can be used to look for products, companies, people, information, images, directions and maps.
 You’ll never again be frustrated by having that answer on the tip of your tongue … just Google the keywords!